ebarthur/go-api/README.md

 8. Add the AuthToken from the mock data to `Authorization` in your request header and make your get request.

+9. Here is a link to the [Postman Documentation](https://www.postman.com/ebarthur/workspace/go-game-coin-api/request/34350550-e1395764-2ecc-4744-ba59-1f5cd45fe326?action=share&source=copy-link&creator=34350550&ctx=documentation)

+10. Make sure the API server is on and running on your local machine else this will not work.

 ## API Endpoints

 - `GET /account/coins`: Returns user coin balance